 When you have a flare of eczema (the most common type is also known as atopic dermatitis), it’s hard to think about anything else.
-The red, angry patches are insanely itchy — so, so itchy.
+The red, angry patches are incredibly itchy — so, so itchy.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy